Ottmar Bühler: Life

 Bühler now developed tax law as an academic discipline in its own right within the university's Public Law faculty, naming the sub-department "Tax Law Seminar section" ("Seminar für Steuerrecht").
 It was only in 1934 that this became the university "Tax Law Institute" - a first for Germany.
 In the years ahead he concentrated almost exclusively on the study of tax law, now also taking an increasing interest in tax law issues arising internationally.
-In 1937 he undertook a research visit to the United States of America and in 1938 he was a co-founder of the International Fiscal Association.
-In most respects Bühler successfully avoided political involvement.
+In 1937, he undertook a research visit to the United States of America and in 1938 he was a co-founder of the International Fiscal Association.
+In most respects, Bühler successfully avoided political involvement.
 However, during 1933 Germany became a one-party dictatorship and it is hard to see how he could have pursued his academic career effectively during the twelve Nazi years without being broadly supportive of the political establishment of the time.
 One source reports that he was a "sponsor" of the SS ("Förderndes Mitglied der SS"), which would have involved making financial contributions to the running of the paramilitary wing of the Nazi Party.

-In 1942 he accepted an invitation to transfer to the University of Cologne where he was installed in Germany's first teaching chair dedicated to international finance and tax law.
+In 1942, he accepted an invitation to transfer to the University of Cologne where he was installed in Germany's first teaching chair dedicated to international finance and tax law.
 He was able to reinforce the status of tax law as an academic discipline in its own right.
 He taught at Cologne till 1952.
 The end of the war in May 1945 was accompanied by a collapse of the Hitler government, and what remained of Germany was divided into four military occupation zones.
 Cologne fell within the British zone.
 Bühler is identified as the first German university teacher who now committed to a "new beginning for academic work on tax law" (ein "neues Beginnen wissenschaftlicher Arbeit am Steuerrecht"), and in his Cologne University Institute for Tax Law he made a start on working through past instances of tax injustice.
-For him the task of bringing the tax regime back inline with legal principals was all the more urgent under allied military occupation because of the extent to which the Hitler régime had largely ignored such niceties ("beim Vollzug dieser Gesetze die rechtsstaatlichen Postulate, die der Hitlerstaat so weitgehend mißachtet hatte, wieder zur Geltung zu bringen").
+For him the task of bringing the tax regime back inline with legal principles was all the more urgent under allied military occupation because of the extent to which the Hitler régime had largely ignored such niceties ("beim Vollzug dieser Gesetze die rechtsstaatlichen Postulate, die der Hitlerstaat so weitgehend mißachtet hatte, wieder zur Geltung zu bringen").
 In April 1947 he inaugurated the first postwar academic tax conference in Bonn, with the objective of reconfiguring German tax law.
-At the Bonn conference the three affected academic disciplines at Cologne agreed to work together to create a shared postwar teaching curriculum for taxation studies in order to educate financial officials, taxation advisors and lawyers on the necessary principals and details.
+At the Bonn conference the three affected academic disciplines at Cologne agreed to work together to create a shared postwar teaching curriculum for taxation studies in order to educate financial officials, taxation advisors and lawyers on the necessary principles and details.
 This meant that Cologne, which for decades had been one of the country's largest universities, now became the national centre for academic research and teaching on tax law.